kamsalisbury/OpenWRT-AbuseIPDB/README.md

 Implementation artifacts at [https://kamsalisbury.github.io/code/arm/shell/2024/02/11/OpenWRT-AbuseIPDB/](https://kamsalisbury.github.io/code/arm/shell/2024/02/11/OpenWRT-AbuseIPDB/)

 ### Disclaimer: Modifying firewall-router operation is an advanced configuration.
-You are ultimately responsible for the security and operaiton of your network and devices, regardless of any advice-post-script on the Internet or anywhere.
+You are ultimately responsible for the security and operation of your network and devices, regardless of any advice-post-script on the Internet or anywhere.

 ## Dependencies
 1. No extra packages required.
 Only the default [ash shell](https://openwrt.org/docs/guide-user/base-system/user.beginner.cli), awk and sed utiltites are used.